L3iCodes/Verta/README.md

 **A React-based Realtime chat application**

-Verta is designed as a sample messaging application where users can sign up, log in, customize their profile, and chat in real time.
+Verta is designed as a simple messaging application where users can sign up, log in, customize their profile, and chat in real time.
 The project serves as a playground for learning full-stack development, experimenting with UI/UX design (**utilizing Daisy UI**), and practicing real-time features with **WebSockets.io**.

 ![Thumbnail Overview](img/Thumbnail.png)